 What's the difference between having a "Will" and a "Living Trust"?

 A last will is a written document that states who you wish to be the guardians for your minor children and how you would like your assets distributed at your death.
 The last will names an executor to facilitate the management of your will during the probate process.

+Trusts that are properly funded are the ONLY WAY to avoid the costly, public, and time-consuming probate process.
 Trusts are a legal construct that allows you to create a separate legal entity to hold your assets.
 A trustee is named who manages the assets for the benefit of you and your beneficiaries.
 Revocable living trusts are created to avoid the public probate process.
 In most instances, having a trust will avoid probate, but if some assets were not funded into the trust, then a probate may be required to distribute those assets.
 Revocable living trusts are created and funded during your lifetime and you often name yourself as trustee to maintain control of the assets until your death or incapacity.